Josh-Hebert/active_directory/01_install_dc/README.md

 	---shell

-3. Then we can Install the Active Direcotry Windows Feature we find:
+3. Then we can Install the Active Directory Windows Feature we find:
 	---shell
 	install-windowsfeature AD-Domain-Services -IncludemanagementTools
 	---shell